-Alicia Ruppel: Sociologist and part of the Teldat’s Corporate Marketing Department, Alicia is especially involved in Design, Events and Video Production.
+Alicia Ruppel: Alicia Ruppel, graduated in Sociology and Graphic Design, is a Marketing Manager working within the Teldat's Corporate Marketing Department.

 The following example will probably clarify the issue we had last week regarding the alternative approaches to ALL IP solution.
 A system which is automatically provisioned with basic functions such as Internet access, registering SIP/VoIP accounts, and a setup for basic telephony should also provide Wi-Fi for guests and business partners.

 Providing a wireless LAN for guests and customers is mandatory in many economic sectors where various business interests are pursued.
 In hotels, wireless LAN has been established for a long time.
 Cafés and system catering try to encourage guests to stay longer by offering wireless LAN and thus increase sales.